The Stars My Destination: Speculative science

-The novel included some notable early descriptions of proto-science and fictional technology, among them Bester's portrayal of psionics, including the phenomenon of "jaunting", named after the scientist (Charles Fort Jaunte) who discovered it.
+The novel included some early descriptions of proto-science and fictional technology, among them Bester's portrayal of psionics, including the phenomenon of "jaunting", named after the scientist (Charles Fort Jaunte) who discovered it.
 Jaunting is the instantaneous teleportation of one's body (and anything one is wearing or carrying).
 One is able to move up to a thousand miles by just thinking.
-This suddenly revealed, and near-universal ability, totally disrupts the economic balance between the Inner Planets (Venus, Earth, Mars, and the Moon) and the Outer Satellites (various moons of Jupiter, Saturn, and Neptune), eventually leading to a war between the two.

 Jaunting has other effects on the social fabric of the novel's world, and these are examined in true science-fictional fashion.
 Women of the upper classes are locked away in jaunte-proof rooms "for their protection", the treatment of criminals of necessity goes back to the Victorian "separate system", and freaks and monsters abound.

 The second significant technology in the novel is the rare substance known as "PyrE", an extremely powerful explosive which is activated by telepathy.
 Possession of PyrE and knowledge of the means to detonate it is believed by both sides to be key to winning the interplanetary war.

 Bester's description of synesthesia is the first popular account published in the English language and is also quite accurate.